brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## What we are all about
-Our vision is of a vibrant economy filled with businesses with purpose which are led by people striving to build a sustainable, prosperous and fair society for everyone.
+Our vision is of a vibrant economy full of businesses with purpose which are led by people striving to build a sustainable, prosperous and fair society for everyone.
 It is of a world in which experienced professionals and practitioners invest their career capital back in those who are starting out.

 Our mission is to help business-minded makers & doers bring their ambitions to life.
 To work alongside them in making a positive impact for their community, and support them on their journey toward a resilient livelihood for themselves.